Whether starting a freelance business or running a growing agency or B2B brand, generating quality leads is the name of the game.

 As long as you know your target audience, you can find out what they want to see in social proof.
 Then all you have to do is deliver it.

 Well, as you’ve probably noticed, there’s a lot of overlap between different inbound marketing strategies.

-Most likely, you’ll need to use a combination of tactics to generate the desired results.
-You might create thought leadership content, then build an actionable landing page, and support your efforts by running a lead nurturing campaign via email.
+You’ll likely need to use a combination of tactics to generate the desired results.
+For example, you might create thought leadership content, build an actionable landing page, and support your efforts by running a lead nurturing campaign via email.

 Ultimately, good inbound marketing rarely exists in silos.
-The more you add value for your audience and help them solve their business problems, the more leads you’ll generate and deals you’ll close – and all without having to make a single cold call!
+The more you add value for your audience and help them solve their business problems, the more leads you’ll generate and deals you’ll close — without making a single cold call!

-- 7 Inbound Marketing Strategies That Will Triple Your Revenue - February 25, 2021
+- 7 Inbound Marketing Strategies That Can Triple Your Revenue - February 25, 2021